openvar/variantValidator/docs/installation/docker.md

 ### Wait for VVTA

-Run this command until you see the message "VVTA ready."
+Run this command until you see the message `VVTA ready.`

 ```bash
 until docker logs vv-vvta 2>&1 | \